 You can also make your own suet mix, re-filling coconut halves or shaping as you require.

 Relatively shallow is good, so a medium plant saucer works well if you haven't got space for a birdbath.

 Goldfinches are seed eaters, thistle finch being one old name for them.
 If you want to attract them to your garden or space, Niger seed is popular with finches and those sunflower hearts are a firm favourite!

 Most birds like seed mixes & peanuts, from Tits to Robins and Nuthatches to Blackbirds.

 Suet is a high-energy food, especially valuable in cold weather..
-Apart from the more usual birds on these feeders, Chaffinches, Dunnocks, Robins & Blackbirds have all been spotted learning to balance, so they can access this food too!
+Apart from the more usual birds on these feeders, Chaffinches, Dunnocks, Robins & Blackbirds, all traditionally ground feeding birds) have all been spotted learning to balance, so they can access this food too!

 Hygiene - It’s important to clean your feeders occasionally.

 This can help stop transmission of disease & keep your feathered visitors healthy.
 Soap & hot water is fine for feeders but don’t forget to scrub down water dishes and any wooden feeding areas, (such as bird tables) with a suitable cleaning solution.